Checking for Breast Cancer Recurrence

 - Tumor size.
-The larger the tumor, the greater the chance of recurrence.
+The larger the tumor was, the greater the chance of recurrence.

 - Hormone receptors.
-About two-thirds of all breast cancers contain significant hormone receptors.
-This means a tumor has receptors for estrogen (called ER+) or progesterone (PR+) or both types.
-Progesterone receptor status tends to be a better predictor of recurrence than estrogen receptors.
+About two-thirds of all breast cancers have receptors for estrogen (called ER+) or progesterone (PR+) or both types.

 - Nuclear grade.
 This is the rate at which cancer cells in the tumor divide to form more cells.
-Cancer cells with a high nuclear grade (also called proliferative capacity) are usually more aggressive (faster growing).
+Cancer cells with a high nuclear grade are usually more aggressive (faster growing).

 How Will My Prognosis Affect My Breast Cancer Treatment?

 The type of treatment you get for local breast cancer recurrences depends on the type of treatment you got at first.
 If you had a lumpectomy, local recurrence is usually treated with a mastectomy.
 If you had a mastectomy, recurrence near the mastectomy site is treated by removing the tumor if possible, usually followed by radiation.